Key Takeaways

 - Exclusion work to seal entry points permanently

-- Follow-up monitoring to ensure complete elimination
+- Follow-up monitoring to confirm complete elimination

 - Warranty for continued protection